 A church wedding is a joyful and deeply meaningful sacrament, which is to say that it is one of the most sacred occasions in the lives of individuals and of the Church.
 At St. Columba’s we understand marriage to be a physical and spiritual union, entered into within the community of faith, by mutual consent of heart, mind and will, and with intent that it be life-long.

 We are committed to treating equally all couples, gay or straight, presenting themselves for marriage.
 We welcome requests for opposite-sex and same-sex weddings .
 The clergy of St. Columba’s are happy to discuss your particular situation with you in confidence and to work with you and support you in whatever ways we can.

 The death of a loved one is always difficult and the clergy of St. Columba’s are available to meet and pray with you, and to assist in the planning of a funeral service.
 It is an honour for us to accompany you during this time, and to offer a place of hospitality and welcome.
-Funeral and memorial services at St. Columba’s are based on the liturgies of the Scottish Episcopal Church and are distinctively Christian.
+Funeral and memorial services at St. Columba’s are distinctively Christian, being based on the liturgies of the Scottish Episcopal Church, but are shaped around the life of the person we are giving thanks for.
 Therefore services are characterised by joy and by the reality that nothing can separate us from the love of God, even as we honour the very real grief that comes when someone we love, or struggle to love, has died.

 For I am convinced that neither death, nor life, nor angels, nor rulers, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.